Quackwatch: Mission and scope

 Quackwatch has no salaried employees, and the total cost of operating all Quackwatch's sites is approximately $7,000 per year.
 It is funded mainly by small individual donations, commissions from sales on other sites to which they refer, profits from the sale of publications, and self-funding by Barrett.
-The stated income is also derived from the usage of sponsored links.

 Site content

 The Quackwatch website contains essays and white papers, written by Barrett and other writers, intended for the non-specialist consumer.
 The articles discuss health-related products, treatments, enterprises, and providers that Quackwatch deems to be misleading, fraudulent, or ineffective.
 Also included are links to article sources and both internal and external resources for further study.

 The site is developed with the assistance from volunteers and expert advisors.
 Many of its articles cite peer-reviewed research and are footnoted with several links to references.
 A review in Running & FitNews stated the site "also provides links to hundreds of trusted health sites."